sandboxie-plus/sandboxie-docs/Content/FirefoxTips.md

 *   Setting: Allow direct access to Firefox cookies

-This setting allows Firefox running under Sandboxie to store cookies outside the sandbox (in a file called _cookies.sqllite_), so they can persist even after the sandbox is deleted.
+This setting allows Firefox running under Sandboxie to store cookies outside the sandbox (in a file called _cookies.sqlite_), so they can persist even after the sandbox is deleted.
 When this option is not set, cookies are stored only in the sandbox, and will be deleted when the sandbox is deleted.

 An alternative approach is to this setting is to visit your favorite sites once with a normal Firefox, to get these sites to remember you in their cookies.
 Then switch to a Firefox under Sandboxie, so any new cookies are kept the sandbox until you delete the sandbox.